Flying Scotsman comes home: Famous locomotive calls at Doncaster Station for the first time in 40 years

-Flying Scotsman comes home: Famous locomotive calls at Doncaster Station for the first time in 40 years to mark 100th anniversary in city where she was built
+Drone footage: Flying Scotsman calls at Doncaster Station for the first time in 40 years to mark 100th anniversary in city where she was built

 The engine was built at the LNER’s famous works in Doncaster – known locally as the Plant – in 1923, and there was consternation when the city was missed off the original schedule of 100th anniversary events planned for this year.